Our Trustees

 Trustee

-Peter served as an officer in the Parachute Regiment for 25 years; the final two years in the Royal Household as Equerry to TRH The Prince of Wales and The Duchess of Cornwall, with much interaction with the Prince’s charitiesd.
+Peter served as an officer in the Parachute Regiment for 25 years; the final two years in the Royal Household as Equerry to TRH The Prince of Wales and The Duchess of Cornwall, with much interaction with the Prince’s charities.
 Now a Director at the professional services firm PwC, Peter specialises in career transition, senior talent management, general consulting, communications and facilitating strategy planning sessions for Not for Profit organisations.
 He is on the board of a number of charities, including Supporting Wounded Veterans, the PwC Foundation and is Vice Chair of the Royal National College for the Blind.
 He is the Programme Director for The Klosters Forum, a Swiss based environmental forum.
 Peter also mentors a number of individuals who are facing up to the challenges of PTSD.